-On August 4, 2021, Cohen Milstein filed Plaintiffs' response to Defendant's motion to dismiss of Plaintiffs' consolidated class action complaint, filed on April 2, 2021, in In re MGM Resorts International Data Breach Litigation, Case No. 2:20-cv-00376, United States District Court for the District of Nevada, a consolidated data breach class action against MGM Resorts for failing to implement reasonable data security practices, thereby allowing the personal information of between 10.6 million and 142 million MGM hotel guests and customers to be stolen on or about July 7, 2019 in a massive data breach.
+On November 3, 2022, Judge Gloria M. Navarro of the United States District Court for the District of Nevada denied the bulk of MGM Resorts’ motion to dismiss in this consolidated data breach class action against MGM Resorts for failing to implement reasonable data security practices, thereby allowing the personal information of between 10.6 million and 142 million MGM hotel guests and customers to be stolen on or about July 7, 2019 in a massive data breach.

 Plaintiffs’ data breach lawsuit charges MGM with negligence, breach of contract, and unjust enrichment, as well as violations of state consumer protection laws.
 The class action seeks to certify a nationwide class of all individuals whose personal information was compromised; to recover damages, costs and expenses; and to secure a mandatory injunction directing MGM to implement improved security measures.

 On February 1, 2021, Cohen Milstein’s Douglas J. McNamara was court-appointed Co-Lead Interim Class Counsel.

 Originally filed on March 13, 2020, Cohen Milstein’s clients and other plaintiffs allege that MGM Resorts International, a global hospitality, entertainment, and resort company, which operates properties across the U.S. including the Bellagio, Mandalay Bay and MGM Grand, failed to implement reasonable data security practices to protect MGM customer personally identifiable information (PII), including addresses, driver’s license numbers, passport numbers, phone numbers, email addresses, and dates of birth, and other information.